 Summer Institute for Israel Studies

 The Schusterman Center's Summer Institute for Israel Studies is a one-of-a-kind program dedicated to expanding Israel studies on a global scale.
-To date we have prepared 372 professors at 262 institutions across North America and around the world to teach Israel Studies in their respective disciplines.
-Our Summer Institute alumni have taught 1,520 courses about Israel to more than 33,774 students worldwide.
+Since 2004, we have prepared 393 professors at 275 institutions in 34 countries on six continents to teach Israel Studies in their respective disciplines.
+Summer Institute alumni have taught 1,817 courses about Israel to more than 34,651 students worldwide.

 Thanks to a generous donor, we can offer special consideration to candidates who grew up in the Middle East or North Africa and who are living and working in Abraham Accord countries (United Arab Emirates, Bahrain, Morocco, or Sudan).